unixpickle/Cuboids/README.md

  * `test/` the unit tests for the entire project.
  * `algebra/` this is used to detect if various parts of the cube are solved.
 It also serves for algebra operations like inverses.
  * `notation/` this is my implementation of an extended WCA move notation.
- * `search/` this is my *search engine* for exploring cube permutations on multiple threads.
+ * `search/` the *search engine* for exploring cube permutations on multiple threads.
+ * `arguments/` a command-line argument parser which will be useful throughout this project.

 General Todos
 =============

 I plan on implementing these features in the following order:

- * A standard cuboid basis generator.
  * A command-line interface to call upon different *solvers* and provide arguments.
  * A heuristic indexer with full support for plugins, symmetries, and control over cuboid operations.
  * A heuristic searcher which will allow easy integration into the cuboid searcher.